ydvsailendar/mongo-docker-jenkins/README.md

 - Creating the first administrator user
 - Go to create item and give a name, select pipeline and hit ok
 - under pipeline definition select *_Pipeline script from SCM_* enter [the github url](https://github.com/ydvsailendar/mongo-docker-jenkins), select *_master_* branch and Jenkinsfile and save.
+- you will face issues *_docker: command not found_* to resolve this add permission to jenkins users to do that do `sudo usermod -a -G docker jenkins` which adds jenkins user to docker group
+- `sudo sytemctl restart jenkins` for the above config to reflect
+- Browse to http://localhost:8080 (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.
+- login and select the pipeline
 - run build and go [here](http://localhost:5000) to test the image and the task
 - to remove the local container and images do
 - `docker stop $(docker ps -a -q) -t 10`
 - `docker rm $(docker ps -a -q)`
+- `docker system prune -a -f`
 - The build is currently manual as with every changes you will have to manually go the the jenkins dashboard and run the build.